 Soju (or shochu) is a traditional Korean distilled spirit that can be rather hard to find in the United States.
 However, that may soon change thanks to the release of TY KU Soju, which is now being imported by the same company who recently released, sake-based TY KU Liqueur.

 TY KU Soju is an interesting taste and while the spirit is typically compared to vodka, there is a slight element to this soju that is decidedly different, though it can easily replace vodka in cocktails.
-Also, this particular soju breaks from a couple of the traditional soju characteristics.
+Also, this particular soju breaks from a couple of traditional soju characteristics.

 TY KU Soju vs. Vodka